Eliav2/react-xarrows/README.md

 ## The API

-### types defenitions
+### types definitions

-the properties the xarrow component recieves is as follow:
+the properties the xarrow component receives is as follow:

 ```jsx
 export type xarrowPropsType = {